Alexander-Levy/maze_bot/README.md

  - [ROS2 Humble Hawksbill](https://docs.ros.org/en/rolling/Releases/Release-Humble-Hawksbill.html)
  - [Gazebo Fortress](https://gazebosim.org/docs/fortress/ros_installation/)

-The processing of data is distributed between a Raspberry Pi running on the lawn mower and a laptop running on the same network
+The processing of data is distributed between a Raspberry Pi running on the robot and a laptop running on the same network

 ## How the package is organized